schellenberg/computerscience20/_sources/ComputingAndSociety/Internet/CSS.rst

 CSS Syntax
 ----------

 To tell the computer about these if/then rules, we need a consistent syntax.
-The syntax for CSS has two parts, a selector and a declaration.
+The syntax for CSS has two parts, a selector and a property:value declaration.

 .. code-block:: css

     selector {
-       declaration;
+       property: value;
-       declaration;
+       property: value;
     }

-The declaration itself consists of two parts: a property and a value.
 There are many many CSS properties and we willl look at a lot of them, but for now, just think of the property as something like color, font-size, font-family, etc.

 Selectors can be as simple as a tag name, or a very complex pattern to match.
 We will start with some very simple selectors and work our way up to the more complex.